alex-bochkarev/bochkarev.io/content/tools/ts-literature.md

     "local" community.
 I know at least one relatively large lab that systematically keeps track of many relevant journals and present "fresh" papers during a regular (internal) event.
--   There are also studies-focused reading clubs (aimed to learn how to write good papers, rather than to keep track of cutting-edge research).
+-   There are also studies-focused reading clubs, aimed mostly not to keep track of cutting-edge research, but to learn
+    -   how to do good science (essentially, pose and answer good research questions, plan the research, etc.)
+    -   how to write good papers out of it.
 -   We might want to make one, but this is a topic for another day.

-## Concluding remarks and further reading {#concluding-remarks-and-further-reading}

--   At CU we have Clemson Libraries [trainings/events](https://clemson.libcal.com/calendar/training?cid=3593&t=d&d=0000-00-00&cal=3593&inc=0), including ["Zotero for Citation Management"](https://clemson.libcal.com/event/7336551).
--   Now as I think about it: JabRef-based system might have an advantage of having fewer moving parts, but as of now it seems not worth the hassle of setting everything up again...

 # Bibliography